Learn which foods I recommend to get the most heart-healthy omega-3 benefits.

 Other omega-3 benefits include keeping your mind sharp, your joints healthy, and your skin soft and supple.

 Yet, Getting Natural Sources of Omega-3s in Your Heart-Healthy Diet Can Be Tough

 Some of the best natural sources of omega-3s to include in a heart-healthy diet are flaxseed, hemp, and pumpkin seed oils, as well as dark leafy green vegetables.
 But the source I prefer above all others in a heart-healthy diet is fish.
 The best natural fish oil sources are cold-water fish like wild salmon and mackerel.

-Another popular way to get omega-3 benefits is by taking marine oil supplements, which can be found at health food and grocery stores.
-These omega-3 supplements can come from algae, krill, fish, and calamari oils.
+Another popular way to get omega-3 benefits is by taking omega-3 oil supplements, which can be found at health food and grocery stores.
+These omega-3 supplements can come from algae, fish, and calamari oils.
 However, be selective when shopping.
 Ocean water pollution means that heavy metals and toxic chemicals can sometimes be found in fish.
 Large factory ships sometimes fail to quickly process freshly caught fish, which risks the oils oxidizing before they are put in capsules.

-For the best omega-3 benefits, look for a marine oil product that is pure and clean, and comes from a sustainable source, such as algae or calamari oil.
-Like algae oil, calamari oil benefits the heart by being naturally high in EFA docosahexaenoic acid (DHA).
-As a cardiologist, I strongly recommend looking for supplements with high DHA omega-3 benefits, since DHA supports the heart more than its counterpart, EFA eicosapentaenoic acid (EPA).
+For the best omega-3 benefits, look for a product that is pure and clean, and comes from a sustainable source, such as algae or calamari oil.
+Like algae oil, calamari oil benefits the heart by being naturally high in docosahexaenoic acid (DHA).
+As a cardiologist, I strongly recommend looking for supplements with high DHA omega-3 benefits, since DHA supports the heart more than its counterpart, eicosapentaenoic acid (EPA).
 Choose a supplement that delivers at least 150 mg of EPA and 350 mg of DHA.

 Now it’s your turn: How do you get omega-3s in your heart-healthy diet?